Grab a Badge

 By Lauren Kathryn on Oct 16, 2012 at 10:07 am in Rustic, DIY/Handmade, Country, Bohemian and Whimsical/Playful

 We hardly know where to begin in describing the sheer wonderfulness of this Australian bushland wedding, which took place at the Kangaroo Valley Bush Retreat in Kangaroo Valley, a valley that stretches along the Kangaroo River in the Illawarra region of New South Wales.
 Marked by Moroccan touches and traditional Jewish wedding rituals, Leanne and Dave’s day was so full of loveliness that squeezing it into a single post has proven to be an almost impossible feat.
-We could gush on and on about each and every detail—the breathtaking outdoor church nestled inside a rock cavity; the fantastic florals, which were arranged by the bride’s grandmother and included dusty pink proteas mixed with baby’s breath; the bride’s to-die-for custom gown, designed by the bride herself and handmade from French lace and silk georgette; the perfectly mismatched bridesmaid dresses in earthy shades of rust and brown; the criminally cute critters; the DIY goodness at every corner; and the awe-inspiring setting with its lush, native flora, including cabbage-tree palms, bird’s nest ferns, and sclerophyll forests.
+We could gush on and on about each and every detail—the breathtaking outdoor church; the fantastic florals, which were arranged by the bride’s grandmother and included dusty pink proteas mixed with baby’s breath; the bride’s to-die-for custom gown, designed by the bride herself and handmade from French lace and silk georgette; the perfectly mismatched bridesmaid dresses in earthy shades of rust and brown; the criminally cute critters; the DIY goodness at every corner; and the awe-inspiring setting with its lush, native flora, including cabbage-tree palms, bird’s nest ferns, and sclerophyll forests.

 Oh, did we tell you that a trampoline makes an appearance?
 We’d bet a pretty penny that this couple is going to be single-handedly responsible for starting a trampolining-in-wedding-attire trend!
 And we can’t leave out a mention of their unbeatable first dance, a lively jive choreographed by the bride herself.
 Suffice it to say that these two tore up the dance floor, and they have the most incredible series of dance shots—and an off-the-charts awesome Cinemotive video, which we’ve included for your viewing pleasure—to prove it!

 Leanne and Dave’s phenomenal photographer, Lara Hotz, captured every poignant moment, telling their magnificent love story through her lens and offering a true sense of who they are as a couple.
 Both spontaneous and sophisticated, the dynamic imagery is pure magic.

 From the bride